sumitis14/sumitis14/README.md

 <p>
   <samp>

-- 🔭 I’m currently working on : Blockchain, Privacy, Ethereum.
+- 🔭 I’m currently working on: Distributed Systems, Azure, Security and Gen AI
-- 🌱 I’m currently learning: Blockchain, Ethereum, Machine Learning, Data Analysis
+- 🌱 I’m currently learning: Gen AI, Rust, Machine Learning, Data Analysis
-- 🤔 I’m looking for help with: Decentralized identities, hashing algorithms, ethereum enterprise development, smart contracts
+- 🤔 I’m looking for help with:
 - 💬 Ask me about: Data structures and algorithms
 - 📫 How to reach me: <a href="https://twitter.com/learn_sumit">Twitter</a>, <a href="https://www.linkedin.com/in/learnsumit">LinkedIn</a>